-Confluence provided permitting assistance for the construction of a new stud mill in Aberdeen, WA.
+Confluence provided permitting assistance for the construction of an expanded wood-manufacturing facility in Aberdeen, WA.
 Work included field surveys on over 100 acres of the project site to delineate wetlands, identify mitigation opportunities, and evaluate fish and wildlife habitat.
-Confluence prepared the wetland delineation report, JARPA, and biological assessment for Section 7 consultation under the Endangered Species Act.
-In addition, Confluence developed plans to rehabilitate wetlands along the Chehalis River and in Elliott Slough to mitigate for wetlands filled as part of the expanded wood-manufacturing facility.
-Work included surveying the existing wetlands; developing a detailed wetlands restoration and planting design; preparing a wetland maintenance and monitoring plan; coordinating with permit agencies, and overseeing installation of the designed wetlands features.
+Confluence staff developed detailed plans to rehabilitate wetlands along the Chehalis River and in Elliott Slough to mitigate for wetlands filled as part of the project, prepared a wetland maintenance and monitoring plan, coordinated with permit agencies, completed a biological assessment for compliance with the Endangered Species Act, and oversaw installation of the designed wetlands features.

 The project included planting 355 trees and 1,270 container shrubs along 820 linear feet of the Chehalis River, and 821 trees and shrubs and 275 live cuttings on more than 15,000 square feet of Elliott Slough wetlands.
 Poor soil conditions required addition of soil amendments, including topsoil, organic compost, and mulch.
 Confluence staff performed all 5 of the required years of monitoring at the Chehalis site, summarized monitoring results in annual reports, and oversaw maintenance to ensure the plants developed into a properly functioning shoreline ecosystem.
 The mitigation area was deemed a success by the U.S. Army Corps of Engineers (Corps).